 Metric Mass Units

 Because the metric system is a decimal system, all other metric mass units are either the fractions or the multiples of kilogram.
 The most frequently used metric mass units are kilogram (kg), gram (g) and milligram (mg).

 The base unit of mass in the metric system is kilogram.
-Here is a quick reference list for the base metric mass unit, kilogram:

 - 1000 grams

 Imperial and US Customary Mass Units

-In the imperial and the US Customary system the fundamental unit of mass is pound (lb).
+In the imperial and the US Customary system, the fundamental unit of mass is pound (lb).
 All other units are either the fractions or the multiples of pound.

 The imperial and the US Customary system share the same mass units and the only difference is with the hundredweight (112 pounds in imperial system and 100 pounds in US Customary system) and the ton (2240 pounds in the imperial system and 2000 pounds in the US Customary system).

 Here is the list from pounds to other common metric and imperial mass units:

 1 Pound =